elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Ingress nginx has been updated to a new chart repo and bumped to version 2.10
 - Harbor chart has been upgraded to version 1.5.1
 - Helm has been upgraded to v3.4.1
+- Grafana has been updated to a new chart repo and bumped to version 5.8.16

 ### Fixed